freewym/espresso/README.md

 Currently Espresso only support installing from source.

-To install fairseq from source and develop locally:
+To install Espresso from source and develop locally:
 ```bash
 git clone https://github.com/freewym/espresso
 cd espresso